treble-maker123/vim-config/README.md

 ### Copy, Cutting, & Pasting

--   To copy, `v` to select characters, `V` to select whole lines, or use the mouse to highlight when mouse mode is enabled,
+-   To select, `v` to select characters, `V` to select whole lines, or use the mouse to highlight when mouse mode is enabled,
+-   To copy, `y` for "yank",
 -   To cut, `d`,
 -   To paste before cursor press `P`. to paste after cursor press `p`.